 We welcome all entries whether you’re an award-winning, longtime artist or a new member just beginning to explore art quilts.
 Have fun trying a new subject, developing a technique, or working with an idea or concept with which you are already familiar.
 Whatever you decide, enjoy yourself!

 About the Trunk Show

 SAQA’s traveling trunk shows are designed to showcase SAQA’s diversity of talent and support our mission to “promote the art quilt.”
-This SAQA exhibition provides opportunities for viewing anywhere, from a meeting to an exhibition at local libraries or arts centers.
-Each trunk allows audiences to engage with the quilts in an up-close and personal way.
+Audiences at locations around the world are able to engage with the art quilts in an up-close and personal way.
 In addition to delighting viewers with the variety of techniques and breadth of creativity, trunks are also used for educational purposes and outreach.

 Each quilt is 10 x 7 inches, mounted on a black 12 x 9 inch backing board, and sealed inside a clear envelope.
 The artist's location, artwork title, statement and information about techniques and materials are on the back.

 The trunk show is a wonderful way to view and engage with art quilts.
-Trunks are perfect for exhibiting at a wide variety of styles, techniques, and fibers.
-Some venues might want to organize special meetings around the trunk show and invite local quilt groups to view the works.
-Other venues might want to use the trunk show as the basis for a critique session, while still more might consider exhibiting the trunk show in their local libraries or art centers.
+Trunks are perfect for exhibiting at a wide variety of venues, including museums, art centers, and galleries.
+Some venues might want to organize special workshops around the trunk show and invite community groups to view the art.
+Additional educational resources will also be available.

-While the Trunk Show is best seen in person, here are a few different ways to view the pieces online.
+Here are a few different ways to view the 2017 Trunk Show pieces pieces online.
 In addition to viewing them by trunk below, other options are available.

 Online Album (all pieces)

 Google Photo Album of all pieces (slideshow function is available within browser).
 Note that these are not in name or trunk order.

 Includes all pieces in Last Name order with Trunk, Statement, Techniques, and Materials.